 (2) Where the bracket is now installed place an actuator on the window frame under the bracket with the actuator pin extended upwards and line up the pin to the center of the hole in the bracket and the shoulder on the pin to the underside of the bracket.
 Now push the pin of the actuator fully down to make sure that the top of the pin clears so the window can be opened.
 Secure actuator to window frame using the 2 of the 8g x 12 screws.

 Note: The hole in the bracket may have to be enlarged to ensure that the pin moves freely with the window handle in the open or closed position.
 This can be done by using a file to make the hole larger.
 The bracket can also be bent up or down to ensure the actuator pin engages with the pin when locked and clears the bracket when unlocked.

 (3) Repeat step 1 & 2 for all 4 side window handles.

-(4) Hold actuator on rear window frame as near as possible to the window handle but not as to interfere with the handle movement, and making allowance if the protection bracket is to be installed.
-Then place and mark the position of the small bracket on the frame of the window making sure the lip of the bracket is facing towards the actuator, so if the window closes with the actuator in the locked position the bracket will push the pin into the actuator.
+(4) Hold actuator on rear window frame as near as possible to the window handle but not as to interfere with the handle movement, and making allowance for the protection bracket to be installed.
+Then place and mark the position of the small bracket (marked rear) on the frame of the window making sure the lip of the bracket is facing towards the actuator, so if the window closes with the actuator in the locked position the bracket will push the pin into the actuator.
 Drill the two holes for pop rivets and mount small bracket using supplied pop rivets.

-(5) With the rear window closed and the handle in the closed position line up the actuator with the pin extended so the shoulder on the pin is to the underside and in the center of the bracket and screw actuator onto window frame using 2 7g x 12 self drill screws.
+(5) With the rear window closed and the handle in the closed position line up the actuator with the pin extended so the shoulder on the pin is to the underside and in the center of the bracket and screw actuator onto window frame using 2 8g x 12 self drill screws.

 (6) Repeat step 4 & 5 for other side of rear window.